alicemunsal/dohex/README.md

 * **components:** This is where we put each component as a folder.

-* **libs:**  It contains shared libraries.
+* **libs:**  It contains shared libraries (lib).
 In case of we need shared model and/or transformation functions among the components.
 However you should be cautious about using shared libraries, because they create coupling.

 ```
 acl